conan-io/docs/conanfile_py.rst

 Then we could use ``conan install -o build_test=False/True`` to activate or deactivate the tests launch.

-But, what happens if we are creating a conan package with a library? (see the :ref:`Creating packages<packaging>`).
+But, what happens if we are creating a conan package?

 If we install our package specifying different values for the option "build_test", we will generate/require different conan packages, but the library (binary artifact) will be the same, so, why different conan packages?

-Conan have **scope variables** to control the conanfile.py without generating different packages no matter what is the value of the scope variable.
+Conan has **scope variables** to control the conanfile.py without generating different packages no matter what is the value of the scope variable.

 Now using scope variables: